 We love sharing the highlights of van life with people (ok bragging), we’ve always assumed everyone wants to know about newfound freedoms, epic experiences, and exotic destinations.
-Not so, we’ve come to find that people are far more interested in our van life horror stories than any of our successes.
-People politely nod and smile through our long-winded explanations of newfound freedom, financial savings, and endless adventures on the road.
-But, after they have waited politely and a gap opens up in the conversation, eyes light up as they ask excitedly, “has anything reaaaally baaaad happened to you guys?”
+Not so, we’ve come to find. people are far more interested in our failures and our van life horror stories than any of our wins.
+People tend to glaze over, politely nodding and smiling through our long-winded, tedious sermons about escaping the rat race, living ‘authentically’, and endless adventures on the road.
+But, after they have waited politely and a gap opens up in the conversation, eyes light up as friends and family ask excitedly, “has anything reeeeeally baaaad happened to you guys?”

 Perhaps it’s just rosy retrospection but when we look back on our time in the van it’s easy to recall it fondly with mostly positive memories.
-However, if we stop and think about it for more than a few seconds there has been a long list of van life horror stories or scary van life stories along the way.
-Disasters that draw excited gasps from sadistic audiences.
+However, if we stop and think about it for more than a few seconds there has been a long list of van life horror stories and downright scary van life stories along the way.
+Disasters and catastrophes that draw excited gasps from sadistic audiences.